pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ### **Step 1: Setup OAuth2 between computer and Xero for unhindered access**

-Assuming that you have registered a Xero account with either the default demo company or an actual company linked, we will need to establish a long-term connection between our local computer and Xero.
+Assuming that you have registered a Xero account with either the default demo company or an actual company linked, you will need to establish a long-term connection between your local computer and Xero.

 Click [here](https://www.youtube.com/watch?v=t0DgAMgN8VY&list=WL&index=3) should you be interested in a detailed video tutorial (courtesy of [Edgecate](https://www.youtube.com/@edgecate)).

-Assuming Python is installed, we will need to install the relevant package dependencies required for our script to run.
+Assuming Python is installed, you will need to install the relevant package dependencies required for the script to run.
 It is recommended that you create a virtual environment for easier dependency management.

 To create a virtual environment, open a PowerShell terminal and navigate to the directory you wish to setup your scripts via the ```cd``` command.
-Example:
+For example:

 ```powershell
 cd C:\Users\roypa\Scripts